-How is brain and cognitive development connected to the development of mental health and wellbeing?
+- How is brain and cognitive development connected to the development of mental health and well-being?

-- How do genetic, socioeconomic, environmental and psychosocial factors affect our neurocognitive development and lead to increased risk or resilience towards mental health problems?
+- How do genetic, socioeconomic, environmental, and psychosocial factors affect our neurocognitive development and lead to increased risk or resilience towards mental health problems?

 How we work:

 We study the development of the brain’s structure and functioning through brain imaging techniques, mainly magnetic resonance imaging (MRI) and electroencephalography (EEG).
 These are used both in our own longitudinal studies where the same individuals are followed over time as well as in large, open international datasets that we make use of.
-The brain imaging data is analysed using advanced software and combined with computational methods to identify patterns in data and structural equation modeling.
+The brain imaging data is analysed using advanced software and combined with computational methods to identify patterns in data and structural equation modelling.